Tdap Vaccine

 -

-The best way to protect your baby against diphtheria in the first few months after birth is to get vaccinated during pregnancy.
-In Canada, the diphtheria vaccine for pregnant people is combined with two other vaccines in a single shot, known as the Tdap vaccine.
+The best way to protect your baby from diphtheria in the first few months of life is to get vaccinated during pregnancy.
+In Canada, the diphtheria vaccine is included in the Tdap vaccine, which also protects against tetanus and pertussis (whooping cough).

 About the Tdap Vaccine